-To examine the intention-to-treat (ITT) effect of receiving free ORS supply on treatment dispensing, we will compare the 1,000 providers who were assigned to received increased ORS supply to the 1,000 who were not.
-This is estimated with β_4 from equation 1, but with standard errors clustered at the town level.
-While the ITT effect is important for understanding the impact of an intervention that provides free ORS to private providers, we are also interested in the effect of having ORS stocked on ORS prescribing (e.g., are providers less likely to prescribe ORS if they do not have it available on site?).
+To examine the intention-to-treat (ITT) effect of receiving free ORS supply on treatment dispensing, we will compare the 1,000 providers who were assigned to received increased ORS supply to those that were not.
+This is estimated with β_4 from equation 1.
+While the ITT effect is important for understanding the impact of an intervention that provides free ORS to private providers, we are also interested in the effect of having ORS stocked vs. not on ORS prescribing (e.g., are providers less likely to prescribe ORS if they do not have it available on site?).
 The ITT effect will underestimate the average treatment effect if many providers would have ORS in stock in absence of the intervention.
 To estimate the local average treatment effect of having ORS in stock, we will use a two-stage least squares (2SLS) approach, using random assignment as an instrument.
 We will estimate the following two stages: